danwdart/projects/haskell/slsdemo/README.md

     Needs to be sudo to run as system docker as rootless `docker --version` output is incompatible with `stack --docker`.
 See: https://github.com/commercialhaskell/stack/issues/5087

+    To use offline, you should run `sudo docker pull lambci/lambda:build-provided` if you don't want your first request to hang for a good while.
+It does this in the background, however it's just a silent nuisance.

+Usage:
+    Start offline: `sudo sls offline --useDocker`

 TODO:
     Find a way not to rebuild stack programs in deploy so we can deploy as user.